kema206/safeTravels/README.md

 <h2>About Our Website</h2>
 Picture having to travel but not being familiar with the place you are traveling to.
 This is where "Safe Travels" comes.<br>
 "Safe Travels" is a website will help our fellow travelers decide where to stay by compiling various statistics about<br>
-diferrent neigbouthoods in the area.
+diferrent neigbourhoods in the area.
 One of the feature is highlighting neighbourhoods with different colours on their<br>
 corresponding crime rates.
-Additionaly, there are also multiple tags pinpointing the exact location of medical establishments,<br>
+Additionally, there are also multiple tags pinpointing the exact location of medical establishments,<br>
 amenities, and skytrain stations.
 These tags could help travelers decide the location that best suits them.
 By using our website,<br>
 travellers would not have to stress out planning everything!